 How to Mentor in the Workplace

 As a mentee, you are the one asking for guidance and assistance.
 Proper mentor-mentee relationship etiquette is to let your mentor take the lead.
 Consider this relationship as being dance partners – one person leads, and the other follows.
 Remember, your mentor’s experiences count for a lot; they are credible and they hold an incredible amount of information power.
-Trust in your mentor’s abilities to guide you towards the right direct.
+Trust in your mentor’s abilities to guide you in the right direction.
 They have walked miles in your shoes, so let them show you the way.

 How do you let your mentor take the lead?
 Practicing active listening is one way.
 Active listening goes further than just hearing what your mentor is saying.
 Practicing active listening in our mentor-mentee relationship shows that you are absorbing what your mentor is saying, understanding their words fully, and comprehending their messages clearly.

 If your mentor is a successful professional, chances are they are extremely busy outside their mentorship relationship with you.
-Active listening not only shows your enthusiasm for the opportunity to work alongside your mentor, it also shows that you are able to take direction well, even amidst all the busyness.
+Active listening not only shows your enthusiasm for the opportunity to work alongside your mentor, but it also shows that you are able to take direction well, even amidst all the busyness.

-Your time with your mentor are precious and valuable hours.
+Your time with your mentor is precious and valuable hours.
 Not everyone is fortunate enough to find someone who they are so eager to work alongside with and actually be given the opportunity to do so.
-Showing preparedness by clarifying from the very beginning of the relationship what you are expecting from their, what your goals are, and what you are willing to do in order to achieve those goals shows not only your respect for your mentor, it also shows the respect you have for yourself.
+Showing preparedness by clarifying from the very beginning of the relationship what you are expecting from there, what your goals are, and what you are willing to do in order to achieve those goals shows not only your respect for your mentor, it also shows the respect you have for yourself.
 Coming prepared with goals and expectations for your mentorship relationship will help in building an effective and efficient connection.

 Your mentor has years of experience over you, that’s why you want to learn from them, right?
 As a mentee, it is crucial that you ask for feedback constantly.
-Although criticism is difficult to take in sometimes, it is an integral part in our personal and professional development.
-What is important to not about feedback, is how to interpret them as constructive criticism.
+Although criticism is difficult to take in sometimes, it is an integral part of our personal and professional development.
+What is important to note about feedback, is how to interpret them as constructive criticism.
 As a mentee, you should be able to separate your personal insecurities from what your mentor is trying to communicate with you.
 Often, we are unable to take criticism constructively because we project our personal insecurities to the situation instead of directing the comments strictly to the event.

 Mentors will often time have a different point of view from you.
-Try not get defensive because they are there to show you alternative ways to criticize situations and tackle situations.
+Try not to get defensive because they are there to show you alternative ways to criticize situations and tackle situations.
 Appreciate their honesty with you.
 If you have concerns with their suggestions, discuss them openly to arrive at a consensus.